reagro/web/source/index.rst

   |

-.. topic:: 4. `Applications <applications/index.html>`__
+.. topic:: 4. `Recipes <applications/index.html>`__

-   | Examples of how the tools and methods can be applied to crate data products
+   | Examples of how the tools and methods can be applied to create data products that can be part of larger projects
    |

 .. topic:: 5  `Case studies <cases/index.html>`__

-   | A collection of case studies in which regional data is used to answer critical questions
+   | Case studies that use regional agronomy methods to answer important questions
    |

 ..
 This is the table of contents, must be here, but can be hidden so we can format how we like above.